SeaQL/sea-orm/README.md

 Use mock connections to write unit tests for your logic.

-4. API oriented
+4. Service oriented

-Quickly build search models that help you join, filter, sort and paginate data in APIs.
+Quickly build services that join, filter, sort and paginate data in APIs.